-- 3.1 The AOC holder must ensure that an aeroplane is only dispatched on an EDTO if the communication facilities required by the AIP are available. - 3.2 The AOC holder must ensure that an aeroplane is only dispatched on an EDTO if it meets the requirements of the CMP standards document for the EDTO flight. - 3.3 The AOC holder must ensure that an aeroplane is only dispatched on an EDTO if the required take-off, destination and alternate aerodromes, including EDTO alternate aerodromes to be used in the event of engine shutdown or aeroplane system failure which require a diversion, are listed in the cockpit documentation. - 3.4 The AOC holder must ensure that an aeroplane is only dispatched on an EDTO if EDTO alternate aerodromes are identified and listed in the EDTO dispatch release. - 3.5 The AOC holder must ensure that an aerodrome is listed as an EDTO alternate only if: - (a) the latest available forecast weather conditions for a period from the earliest to the latest time of landing at the aerodrome, equal or exceed the relevant aerodrome planning minima for an EDTO alternate aerodrome in clause 7 of this Appendix; and - (b) the forecast cross-wind component, including gusts, for the landing runway expected to be used is not more than the maximum permitted cross-wind for a 1 engine inoperative landing.
+- 3.1 The AOC holder must ensure that an aeroplane is only dispatched on an EDTO if the communication facilities required by the AIP are available. - 3.2 For an aeroplane with 2 turbine engines the AOC holder must ensure that the aeroplane is dispatched on an EDTO only if it meets the requirements of the CMP standards document for the EDTO flight. - 3.3 The AOC holder must ensure that: - (a) for an aeroplane with 2 turbine engines the aeroplane is not dispatched on an EDTO unless the required take-off aerodromes, destination aerodromes and alternate aerodromes, including EDTO alternate aerodromes to be used in the event of engine shutdown or aeroplane system failure, which require a diversion, are listed in the cockpit documentation; and - (b) for an aeroplane with more than 2 turbine engines the aeroplane is not dispatched on an EDTO unless the nominated EDTO alternate aerodromes to be used in the event of a diversion are listed in the cockpit documentation. - 3.4 The AOC holder must ensure that an aeroplane is only dispatched on an EDTO if EDTO alternate aerodromes are identified and listed in the EDTO dispatch release. - 3.5 The AOC holder must ensure that an aeroplane is only dispatched on an EDTO if the meteorological forecast for the period of time from the earliest to the latest time of landing at the aerodrome, meets the requirements for a nominated EDTO alternate aerodrome.